Selective Attention: Psychology Behind Attention and Long-term Memory

 Life without selective attention

 The loss of this function can also be impactful; being easily diverted or experiencing difficulty concentrating may be a sign of a breakdown in the mind's ability to engage its selective attention mechanism.
-If the breakdown is temporary, you might not even notice the loss, but if your mind continues to struggle to use its selective attention abilities over a long period, work, school, and home lives can all reap negative consequences.
+If the breakdown is temporary, you might not even notice the loss, but if your mind continues to struggle to use its selective attention abilities over a long period, work, school, and home life can be impacted.

 A tool for staying on track

 Selective attention can also serve as a mechanism to ensure important tasks are completed.
 Selective attention often allows your mind to prioritize your needs—which can be an invaluable tool in accomplishing goals, keeping you safe, and performing basic tasks.
 Selective attention might alert you to the terrified cry of a child while you are busy with a task at home, encouraging you to abandon your work in favor of checking on your child.
-Selective attention can be vital to both seemingly menial tasks and survival-based ones.
+Selective attention can be vital to both seemingly menial tasks and survival-based ones that require controlled attention.

 How does selective attention work?